Jurors will translate and interpret our clients’ stories within the framework of the times

 After a difficult year, while we continue to recover, we can use our recent collective experiences as an opportunity to better serve our clients.
 We have a new and heightened opportunity to hone the drama and intensity of our times to tell a compelling trial story with universal appeal.
 Effective and relevant storytelling gives us the ability to empower the jury to solve a real problem in society and accomplish the just result every client deserves.

 Bobby Shukla represents plaintiffs in employment litigation at Shukla Law.
-She currently serves on the Board of the San Francisco Trial Lawyers Association and the Board of the Bay Area Chapter of the National Lawyers Guild.
-She has been named a Rising Star or a Super Lawyer every year since 2009.
-She is also a recipient of the Wiley W. Manuel Award for pro bono legal services.
+She currently serves on the Board of the San Francisco Trial Lawyers Association (SFTLA) and the Board of the Bay Area Chapter of the National Lawyers Guild.
+Last year, she was a finalist for SFTLA’s Trial Lawyer of the Year Award.

 2022 by the author.